 That’s right, the Oculus Go is the company’s first all-in-one VR headset, negating the need to awkwardly slide your smartphone in or out, or avoid tripping on bulky wires when in the virtual world.

-More news about the upcoming Oculus Go headset will be released in the months leading up to the release.
+More news about the upcoming Oculus Go headset surfaced during CES 2018, where some of the specs were revealed.
 Here, we present the latest news and everything you need to know about the Oculus Go, including release date rumours, UK pricing, design and features.

 Following the reveal of Facebook’s Oculus Go headset in October 2017, the company announced that the standalone headset would first go on-sale to developers in November 2017.
 This gives developers time to create content for the platform before it becomes available to the public, and should help Facebook to shift more units.

 But when will the Oculus Go become available to the masses?
 There’s no solid release date in place just yet, but Facebook has confirmed that the VR headset will be available in the UK, US and a handful of other countries at launch.

 How much will Oculus Go cost in the UK?

 Now that we know roughly when to expect the Oculus Go to become available in the UK, how much will it cost?
 Facebook CEO Mark Zuckerburg announced that the new VR headset would be much cheaper than the existing £399 Oculus Rift, but didn’t divulge UK pricing.